 The reason that USDE approves accrediting agencies is to assure control over the flow of Title IV Funds.
 The greater part of accreditation requirements is geared toward satisfying the USDE mandated standards that are specifically designed to regulate the huge taxpayer investment in higher education.

-Accrediting associations in the U.S. are not required to seek USDE recognition, but without it, the value of such accreditation may be questionable, and schools they accredit are not eligible to receive Title IV Funds.
-That is why schools promoting accreditation from sources not approved by the USDE are considered "unaccredited.”
+Accrediting associations in the United States are not required to seek USDE recognition, but without it, the value of such accreditation may be questionable, and schools they accredit are not eligible to receive Title IV Funds.
+That is why schools promoting accreditation from sources not approved by the USDE are considered "unaccredited."

-Certification is also essentially a statement of approval, but significantly different from accreditation in several important ways.
+Certification is also essentially a statement of approval significantly different from accreditation in several important ways.
 Most importantly, certification is not tied to Title IV Funding.
 Only USDE recognized accreditation qualifies institutions to receive such funding.
 Certification is not the same as accreditation because certification criteria is not geared toward satisfying the requirements for Title IV Funding.
-This is one of the reasons that certifying agencies are not as well known, and their value not as readily understood.
+This is one of the reasons that certifying agencies are not as well known, and their value is not as readily understood.

 Legitimate certification is similar to legitimate accreditation in that it also involves voluntary peer review through private agencies accountable to their constituents, but not to the federal government since Title IV Funding is not involved.
 Much of the misunderstanding that arises between the two is due to the lack of consumer awareness and the generally held, though false belief, that accreditation is the only standard for academic legitimacy.